heavyblotto/memorativa/docs/2-application-design/ii-0-application-design.md

 ## Prompts

 Memorativa uses an AI system that generates player prompts through an astrologically-authorized mechanism, encouraging players to reflect on and connect their collected percepts in meaningful ways.
+Prompts are generated based on the RAG corpus and the analysis of angular relationships (aspects) and other primary astrological triggers of imaginary planets (glass beads) in the player's inner cosmos.
+The AI uses imaginary planets in relation to planets in transit (as well as composite chart comparisons) to calculate various potential relationships and opportunities for perceptions and meaning and the cadences and timing to surface prompts to players.
+The primary angular relationships also signify semantic and symbolic quality and strength.
+Gamification is based mainly around the transiting planets and their cadence and aspects.

+Prompts may appear to players:

+- in lists, categorized by house, planet, sign, and timestamp
+- with existing percepts, passively added by the system
+- implicitly embedded in system-only prompts and player-agent interactions
+- as responses to interacting with the agent

 When players reply to these player prompts (generating new percepts), new glass beads of varying grades are created, representing different levels of cognitive engagement: from simple perception to complex concept formation.
 The system tracks and validates these interactions through a sophisticated token architecture that ensures semantic integrity and maintains verifiable relationship lineages.

 ## Ideas: percepts of percepts